shubhe25p/lammps/README.md

 Computational requirements are expected to scale linearly with the number of atoms.
 The following table lists the approximate system resoures needed to run each of these jobs on Perlmutter.
-The C parameter is an estimate of the compuational complexity of the problem relative to the "reference" problem.
+The capability factor (c) parameter is an estimate of the compuational complexity of the problem relative to the "reference" problem.

 |Index | Size     |  #atoms | Capability <bf> Factor (c)|